 - Traits like height, extroversion, intelligence, emotional stability are highly inheritable, others like religiousness are not.

-- Self-saboteurs: Neurotic individuals tend to have history of turbulent relations.
+- Self-saboteurs: Neurotic individuals tend to have a history of turbulent relations.

-Their short term immediate reward mechanism triggers worst long term consequences.
+Their short term immediate reward mechanism triggers the worst long term consequences.

 Neuroticism is a predictor of lower relationship stability.

-- Cheaters: Individuals which are high on openness and low on conscientiousness have a novelty seeking personality.
+- Cheaters: Individuals who are high on openness and low on conscientiousness have a novelty-seeking personality.

-They are fun and exciting and are initially deeply absorbed in the relation.
+They are fun and exciting and are initially deeply absorbed in relation.

 They are associated with abusive behavior and explosiveness during conflicts.

-In long run, however, they provide less relationship stability.
+In the long run, however, they provide less relationship stability.

-They are most likely going to end a relation because the “spark is gone”.
+They are most likely going to end a relationship because the “spark is gone”.

-- Nice guys: Novelty seekers or neurotic individuals are best for dangerous mating environment.
-But in modern day world, lifelong partnerships have to last twice as long, agreeableness and responsiveness turned out to be the better predictors of long term stability.
+- Nice guys: Novelty seekers or neurotic individuals are best for the dangerous mating environment.
+But in the modern world, lifelong partnerships have to last twice as long, agreeableness and responsiveness turned out to be the better predictors of long term stability.

-- Ideal partner would be moderate in neuroticism, moderate in novelty seeking and high in agreeableness.
+- The ideal partner would be moderate in neuroticism, moderate in novelty seeking and high in agreeableness.